An extension of Overbeck's attack with an application to cryptanalysis of Twisted Gabidulin-based schemes: An extension of Overbeck's attack

-We now define the notions that we use throughout this section.
+We now define the notions that we will use throughout this section.
 Stabilizers are useful invariants of codes, also called {\em idealizers} in the literature.
-Conductors, are used for instance in \cite{CDG20} and have been frequently used in cryptanalysis of schemes based on algebraic Hamming metric codes, for instance \cite{COT17,CMP17,BC18}.
+Conductors, are used for instance in \cite{CDG20} and have often been used in cryptanalysis of schemes based on algebraic Hamming metric codes, for instance \cite{COT17,CMP17,BC18}.

 \begin{definition} Let $\CC\subseteq \Fqm^{n_1}$ and $\DC \subseteq \Fqm^{n_2}$ be two $\Fqm$--linear codes of respective length $n_1, n_2$.
 The {\em conductor of $\CC$ into $\DC$} is defined as: